JESUS ON LEADERSHIP

 Leaders Serve Others.

-While dictatorial or authoritarian leadership may seem easier, Jesus calls leaders to serve others.
+While dictatorial or authoritarian leadership may seem more straightforward, Jesus calls leaders to serve others.
 In Jesus’ case, this involved the ultimate sacrifice – death on the cross in our place.

 Leaders are Invested.

 For some leaders of large corporations or huge departments, the personal knowledge of everyone is not feasible.
-However, it is the leader’s responsibility to ensure that the team is supported and cared for; that their professional needs are met.
+However, the leader is responsible for ensuring that the team is supported and cared for; that their professional needs are met.
 Jesus is personally invested in each of our lives.
 He knows your name and is concerned about where you’re headed.

 Leaders Pave the Way.

-Leaders take risks.
-They think outside the box – they pave the way.
+Leaders take risks, think outside the box, and pave the way.
 Jesus tells a parable of a shepherd leaving his 99 sheep to find one that wandered off.
 He uses this example to describe His heart for the lost and His hope that everyone would know and experience the grace and forgiveness He offers.
 Jesus paved the way for you and me to have the right relationship with God.